dizza01/de-pyoneers-project/README.md

 ## Technical Details
-The primary data source for the project is a moderately complex (but not very large) database called `totesys` which is meant to simulate the back end data of a commercial application.
+The primary data source for the project is a moderately complex (but not very large) database which is meant to simulate the back end data of a commercial application.
 Data is inserted and updated into this database several times a day.

 The solution is hosted with a special AWS sandbox.